ChatAFLndss/ChatAFL/README.md

 ### Adding new subjects

 To add an extra subject, we refer to [the instructions, provied by ProfuzzBench](https://github.com/profuzzbench/profuzzbench#1-how-do-i-extend-profuzzbench) for adding a new benchmark subject.
-As an example we have added Lighttpd 1.4 as a new subject to the benchmark.
+As an example, we have added Lighttpd 1.4 as a new subject to the benchmark.

-### Limitations

-The current artifact interacts with OpenAI's Large Language Models (`davinci-003` and `gpt-3.5-turbo`).
-This puts a third party limit to the degree of parallelization.
-The models used in this artifact have a hard limit of 150,000 tokens per minute.
-Antoher limitation comes from regional quoats.

 ### Troubleshooting

 If the fuzzer terminates with an error, a premature "I am done" message will be displayed.
 To examine this issue, running `docker logs <containerID>` will display the logs of the failing container.

+## Limitations

+The current artifact interacts with OpenAI's Large Language Models (`davinci-003` and `gpt-3.5-turbo`).
+This puts a third-party limit to the degree of parallelization.
+The models used in this artifact have a hard limit of 150,000 tokens per minute.
+Another limitation comes from regional quotas.

 ## Special Thanks